 “If other forest-living species show similar patterns to the Pondo flat gecko, as I expect, these findings highlight the importance of protecting forest habitats and maintaining forest corridors to conserve the high diversity in the east coast forests of South Africa,” he said.

-Busschau warns that removing geckos from an ecosystem may have a cascade of consequences both lower and higher up in the food chain.
+Busschau warns that the removal of geckos from an ecosystem may have a cascade of consequences both lower and higher up in the food chain.

-“My sample size available for the morphological analyses was limited – the next step would therefore be to increase the sample sizes in some localities and look at additional morphological characters for the species descriptions,” said Busschau.
+“My sample size available for the morphological analyses was limited – the next step is to increase the sample sizes in some localities and look at additional morphological characters for the species descriptions,” said Busschau.